-Over the past decade, Mali has been experiencing a broad-ranging crisis, which had serious repercussions on the political, security, socio-economic, and humanitarian situations of the country.
+Over the past decade, Mali has been experiencing broad-ranging security challenges, which had serious repercussions on the political, security, socio-economic, and humanitarian situations of the country.
 Continuous attacks by local insurgent groups, including some affiliated with Al Qaeda and the Islamic State, have spread from the North to the central regions of the country.
-In 2013, the UN Peacekeeping mission MINUSMA was mandated to support the Malian government, along with other international forces.
-Against this backdrop, a military junta overthrew the elected president in a coup d'état in August 2020, and then in May 202 I again overthrew the transitional leaders.
-The coup led to the application of the U.S. Government (USG) Section 7008, coup-related restrictions in U.S. Foreign Aid Appropriations.
-This restriction requires USAID and GHSC-PSM to bypass the government of Mali at the national, regional, and district levels for the storage and distribution of USAIDdonated contraceptives to community health centers.2
+In August, 2020, a group of military officers staged an overthrow of the elected government.
+In October of that year, that group ceded power to a transitional government.
+Following an August 2020 coup d'état, restrictions under section 7008 of the Department of State, Foreign Operations, and Related Programs Appropriations Act, 2020 were applied to assistance that benefits the Government of Mali.
+Given the application of Section 7008, GHSC-PSM was no longer able to partner directly with Mali's transition government at the national, regional, and district levels for the storage of USAID donated contraceptives and for distribution to community health centers.

 Before the application of Section 7008, all donated commodities had been delivered to and stored at a warehouse run by the government of Mali and then distributed by the government.
 Once the rule was applied, USAID, through GHSC-PSM, convened with its partners and developed a plan to adhere to the USG restriction and still ensure availability of family planning commodities at the last mile in targeted regions.
-Under the coordination of USAID, weekly meetings were held with GHSC-PSM and other USAID IPs, including Keneya Sessewale, Momentum Private Healthcare Delivery, and IIGI, a private non-profit organization operating a central warehouse in Bamako.
-The plan defined roles and responsibilities for each partner, established communication strategies, and included working with the private sector and community health centers (CSCOMs), which are considered non-profit private organizations in Mali.
+Under the coordination of USAID, weekly meetings were held with GHSC-PSM and other USAID IPs, including USAID Keneya Sinsi Wale, USAID-funded Momentum Private Healthcare Delivery, and JIGI, a private non-profit organization operating a central warehouse in Bamako.
+The plan defined roles and responsibilities for each partner, established communication strategies, and included working with the private sector and community health centers (CSCOMs), which are considered nonprofit private organizations in Mali.
 GHSC-PSM established a new chain of custody for the commodities: new deliveries of commodities were sent to the IIGI warehouse in Bamako, while the existing stocks in the government warehouse were collected and delivered to the CSCOMs.
 The project developed an innovative, web-based tool to manage and track delivery of commodities, built using KoBo toolbox, a free, open-source software designed for use in humanitarian settings.

 The tool is used to collect and track information about drivers, trucks, and points of contact at delivery locations, monitor fuel consumption, and manage the proofs of delivery from storage at the central warehouse to the delivery of contraceptives to each CSCOM.